Omniasherief/Adaptive-Led-Matrix/readme.md

 ### Software Enhancements
 - **Advanced Logging and Metrics:**
   Implement detailed logging to monitor system performance and detection accuracy.
+- **Energy Consumption and Intelligent Brightness Control:**
+  Adopt more energy-efficient technologies to ensure that the system can operate for extended periods without requiring frequent maintenance.
+Additionally,          instead of turning off a portion of the LED matrix when an object is detected, implement an intelligent brightness control mechanism that adjusts the LED          intensity based on the distance of the approaching vehicle.
 - **Modular Improvements:**
   Continue refactoring code for improved maintainability and scalability.